erikfredner/cv/cv.md

 Writer, Ph.D.
 Journalist Project at the Stanford Humanities Center \hfill 2014-2016

 ### Public Writing
-"Typicality in US Literature." \hfill 2020 \
+"Typicality in US Literature" \hfill 2020 \
 *Techne*

-“Finding needles in 34 million haystacks.” \hfill 2019 \
+“Finding needles in 34 million haystacks” \hfill 2019 \
 *Techne*

 “How many novels have been published in English?
-An Attempt.” \hfill 2017 \
+An Attempt” \hfill 2017 \
 *Techne*

-"Eavan Boland interrogates identity and nationhood in new collection." \hfill 2015 \
+"Eavan Boland interrogates identity and nationhood in new collection" \hfill 2015 \
 *The Humanities at Stanford*

-"White whales and the 'Melville Effect.'" \hfill 2015 \
+"White whales and the 'Melville Effect'" \hfill 2015 \
 *The Humanities at Stanford*

-"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." \hfill 2014 \
+"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela" \hfill 2014 \
 *The Humanities at Stanford*

 ### Podcast